Harsha-7975/iSangeetApp/README.md

 # iSangeetApp
-This is a music app where it reads the mp3 files from your phone recursively and plays it
+This is a music app where it reads the mp3 files from your phone recursively and plays it.